-Independent non-executive director Chairman of remuneration committee; member of audit and risk, investment, non-executive directors' committees Appointed to the board in 2009
+Independent non-executive director Chairman of remuneration committee; member of audit and risk, investment, non-executive directors' committees

 Anton Botha is a co-founder, director and co-owner of Imalivest, a private investment group that manages proprietary capital provided by its owners and the Imalivest Flexible Funds.
 He is also a non-executive director of the University of Pretoria, Sanlam Limited and certain Sanlam subsidiaries.